 Is milk really that nutritious?
 More so than other foods?
 Do you ever wonder why milk is the one and only food we readily give our babies & children multiple times per day?

-While I personally like dairy products and believe they play a nutritious role in my family’s diet, I’ve never really understood our country’s obsession with drinking milk.
-Especially when our children have become increasingly obese, picky and lacking in consumption of other important food groups (e.g. fruits & veggies).
+While I personally love dairy products and believe they play a nutritious role in my family’s diet, I haven’t really understood why kids are encouraged to drink milk at each meal or throughout the day.
+Especially given that our children have become increasingly obese, picky and lacking in consumption of other important food groups (e.g. fruits & veggies).

-So recently I did a little research, and have answered some of my own (and your) questions below.
+So I recently did a little research, and have answered some of my own (and your) milk questions below.

 Why is it so common for American kids to drink so much milk?

 - Tradition.
 We’ve been encouraging kids to drink milk for over 100 years.
 And during the first year of life, babies do get most of their nutrients from breastmilk (or formula) so maybe our milk-focus just continues into the later years, whether that’s reasonable or not.

 - USDA’s strong ties to the dairy industry.
 The recommendation that all of us have “three daily cups of milk” is based more on serving dairy farmers than nutrition science.

 - Nutrition.
 Though oddly, this is the weakest reason, since countries with no dairy in their diet tend to have better bone health than we milk-drinkers do.

 What nutrients does milk offer?